 Why You Should Understand Behavioral Finance and Economics—As Told by Behavioral Finance Instructor Richard Lehman

-The new field of behavioral science holds significant implications for many aspects of society—journalism, law, health care and marketing, to name a few—as well as in the choices we make throughout everyday life such as where we live or work, and who we vote for, hire or even partner with.
+Behavioral science holds significant implications for many aspects of society—journalism, law, health care and technology, to name a few—as well as in the choices we make throughout everyday life such as where we live or work, and whom we vote for, hire or even partner with.

 But the area of greatest initial focus has been in finance and economics.
 The new decision paradigm reveals critical insights about the way people spend, save and invest.
 This causes many to question the assumptions behind decades-old financial theories that form the pillars of our financial system.

 A great deal of research has been conducted during the past 40 years toward finding out how behavioral science affects financial decisions among both individual investors and industry professionals, and in turn how it affects the financial markets themselves.